bioinformaticsdotca/IntroR_2018/main_intror.md

 The course schedule can be found [here](https://bioinformaticsdotca.github.io/intror_2018_schedule).

+Pre-work including programs to install can be found [here](https://bioinformaticsdotca.github.io/intror_2018_prework).

 We are using Google Classroom for discussion.
 Join the Class at https://classroom.google.com, select the "+" symbol in the upper right corner, click on "Join Class" and enter the class code provided to you.

 ***